core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file lifecycle {#sid-lifecycle-ex}

-Before assigning SIDs to their YANG modules, YANG module authors must acquire a SID range from a "SID Range Registry".
-If the YANG module is part of an IETF draft or RFC, the SID range need to be acquired from the "IETF SID Range Registry" as defined in {{ietf-iana-sid-range-allocation}}.
-For the other YANG modules, the authors can acquire a SID range from any "SID Range Registry" of their choice.
+Before assigning SIDs to their YANG modules, YANG module authors must acquire a SID range from a "YANG SID Range Registry".
+If the YANG module is part of an IETF draft or RFC, the SID range need to be acquired from the "IETF YANG SID Range Registry" as defined in {{ietf-iana-sid-range-allocation}}.
+For the other YANG modules, the authors can acquire a SID range from any "YANG SID Range Registry" of their choice.

 Once the SID range is acquired, the owner can use it to generate ".sid" file/s